nshenderov/strapi-plugin-ckeditor/.github/ISSUE_TEMPLATE/🪲-bug-report.md

 ---
 name: "\U0001FAB2 Bug report"
-about: Create a report to help us improve
+about: Create a report to help improve this plugin.
 title: ''
-labels: ''
+labels: 'issue: bug'
-assignees: ''
+assignees: nshenderov

 ---